Digging myself out..

 So here’s the scoop, having already decided to sell my place down south, I am flying there next month.
 If life works out later this year and it is safe to travel again I can always rent a place.
-Making the plans to fly south is painful as hell, this bubble the last ten months has kept me safe.
-BUT what is the point if you wish for death, well I didn’t wish for death but I would have accepted it.
+Making the plans to fly south is painful as hell, this bubble the last ten months has kept me safe; but what is the point if you are only just existing?

-I’m feeling better by the minute already, I may be onto something..
-I’m not sure.
+I’m feeling better by the minute already, I think I am onto something.
 It is my youngest granddaughter’s birthday, she is four years old.
 Maybe I will wear a really fancy dress-up dress to her little party for just her, her other baba, her parents and myself.
 I have a dress with sparkles on it!
 I’ll do my hair and paint my nails.

 I am even feeling like answering all those who texted, wrote, and worried about me.
 I am a little suspicious how this one blog can change my attitude to such a degree … but fck it!
 I’m going with it and I have to sign off now, I got stuff to do and a sparkly dress awaits.. please Lord let this feeling last.

-postscript: I have been reworking and revising my blog these last few days.
+postscript: I have been reworking my blog these last few days.
 I sent my thoughts to Andrew, a dear friend in Toronto and part of the writer’s group I belong to.
-His reply below, I wish everyone could read this.
+His reply is below, I wish everyone could read this.